-Income is currently ahead of the budget to date by some £137k, which is due to several large application fees being received in the first quarter.
+Income is currently ahead of the budget to date, which is due to several large application fees being received in the first quarter.
 If the underpinning activity continues at current levels a saving of at least £100k is likely by the year end.